-BEAR Scotland has been commissioned by Transport Scotland to carry out resurfacing works on a stretch of the A82 carriageway within Spean Bridge.
+BEAR Scotland has been commissioned by Transport Scotland to carry out resurfacing works on a stretch of the A9 carriageway, approximately 1km south of Blair Atholl.

-The works will involve the replacement of surface course over a length of 363m.
-Exact treatment depths are yet to be confirmed.
-The scheme covers an area of approximately 0.23ha.
+The works will involve the replacement of surface course over an approximate length of 450m.
+There are areas where a partial reconstruction will be utilised and areas where a deeper inlay will be utilised.
+The scheme covers an area of approximately 0.338ha.